MQ-software-carpentry/intro-active-data-management/_episodes/01-introduction.md

     * sync/move data to the cloud, download
     * syncing data
     * use library data safely and securely (sharing, storing)
     * using cloud storage proficiently including storing, sharing, sending and syncing

+## Backups and recovery:
+    * know where to go in a data emergency - who to ask, what the various back up systems are
+    * knowing what to do in an emergency

 ## Collaboration:
 * Owncloud: